- 25 janvier 2019

 The diffusion of innovation has been a central research topic for the last 60 years.
+In Japan, open Innovation is becoming a reality.
 Social Media and the Internet replaced word of mouth and gradual adoption.
-This is just the beginning.
-Two billion internet users in Asia only represents a penetration rate of forty-nine p100.
+It is just the beginning.
+Two billion internet users in Asia only represent a penetration rate of forty-nine percent.
 Six hundred million Chinese and nine hundred million Indians are still waiting to join the global online community.

 The world is shrinking, the market place is expanding, and Technology and Innovation are accelerating.

 The linear Moore’s Law has shifted into the steep Ray Kurzweil’s exponential rate of change in technology.
 At this pace, the next hundred years will see more innovations that the world has experienced during its last ten thousand years.
 All of these fast-paced innovations have to come from somewhere.
-In 2003, Henry Chesbrough introduced the now widely used concept of Open Innovation as a « new Imperative for Creating and profiting from technology ».
-In Close Innovation strategy, ideas are internally generated.
+In 2003, Henry Chesbrough introduced the now widely used concept of Open Innovation as a “new Imperative for Creating and Profiting from technology.”
+In the Close Innovation strategy, ideas are internally generated.
 Open Innovation is just the opposite.
 In Open Innovation, the company’s boundaries open.
+Global open innovation networks are a powerful way to boost innovation in your company and bring out of the box ideas.
 The focus is on bringing disruptive products and business models rather than concentrating on being the first to reach the market.
-Measuring the ROI of Innovation is a complicated process especially when Open Innovation is involved.
+Measuring the ROI of Innovation is a complicated process, especially when Open Innovation is involved.